 Scotland is lucky if these findings are indeed a one-off, which SF says they are – and a lot more fortunate than England, where established breeding populations of Ips have been found since 2018.
 The first was in Kent, with subsequent findings in East and West Sussex and then Surrey, with over 40 outbreaks reported by August 2023 and apparently all on Norway spruce.

 Forestry Journal: Scottish Forestry believes its two findings – classed as a single interception – are a one-off.Scottish Forestry believes its two findings – classed as a single interception – are a one-off.
-(Image: Getty)
+(Image: Stock)

 The UK government said: “Outbreaks have resulted from natural dispersal (blow over) of Ips typographus from the continent.
 There is no evidence of onward dispersal from any outbreak site in England.”
 The type of evidence on which this assumption is based has not been specified.